SMR404/WearableCapacityMonitor/README.md

 AR-15 Magazine Capacity Monitoring System (Proof of Concept)
 ==============

 This is a proof of concept for a method to display the number of rounds in an AR-15's magazine on an Android device or Android-Wear device using bluetooth for data transfer from Raspberry Pi to android and using a modified version of Samy Kamkar's (@samyk) magspoof for data transfer between the magazine and raspberry pi.
+Credit to @miaoski for his conversion of the magspoof's ATtiny85's code to arduino.

 **Check out my video for more information, explanations, and pictures/video.**